cal-cs184-student/sp22-project-webpages-cvachha/proj1/README.md

 ![Barycentric Coordinates Triangle Diagram](images/barycentric_triangle_diagram_small.png)

 To demonstrate this up close, I edited the color wheel svg file to include just one color triangle where I set each vertex to Red, Green, and Blue individually.
 Here, we can see how at each vertex one full color channel is present while the other two color channels are missing.
 Each pixel in the triangle displays the colors of the weighted averages of the distances from each vertex corner.
 For example, the top vertex is colored pure Red while the midpoint of the left side of the triangle is primarily a combination of Red and Green.
 The center point would be a combination of all three colors equally.

-**Show a png screenshot of svg/basic/test7.svg with default viewing parameters and sample rate 1.
-If you make any additional images with color gradients, include them.**